lokalized/lokalized-java/README.md

 Suppose you have two localized strings files for Portuguese - Brazilian (`pt-BR`) and European (`pt-PT`).

-A user who prefers only Angolan Portuguese (`pt-AO`) as defined by their `Accept-Language` HTTP request header then accesses your webapp.

-Lokalized needs to know how to consistently "break the tie" to provide the Angolan user with a `pt` translation.
+A caller requests Canadian Portuguese (`pt-CA`).
+Neither an exact match nor a CLDR parent locale is present in the loaded files, and both files are compatible `pt-Latn` candidates.
+The configured order therefore decides which translation wins.

-To that end, Lokalized will require that you specify `tiebreakerLocalesByLanguageCode` if it detects that you have more than one localized strings file per ISO 639 language code.
+To that end, Lokalized will require that you specify `tiebreakerLocalesByLanguageCode` if it detects more than one loaded locale with the same primary BCP 47 language subtag.

 ```java
 Strings strings = Strings.withFallbackLocale(FALLBACK_LOCALE)